-- The phrenic nerves are key components to maintain successful independent respiratory function.
+- The phrenic nerves are key components to maintaining successful independent respiratory function.

-So that is one of the paths of the right and left sided pairs of the phrenic nerve.
-It winds through C3-C5 and makes its ways down towards the diaphragm.
+So that is one of the paths of the right and left-sided pairs of the phrenic nerve.
+It winds through C3-C5 and makes its way down toward the diaphragm.

-The concern in this paper is when surgeons performing cardiac surgery they may cut or injure the phrenic nerve.
+The concern in this paper is when surgeons perform cardiac surgery they may cut or injure the phrenic nerve.
 What happens if this occurs?

 When the phrenic nerve is injured, half of your diaphragm does not work properly or at all

 What happens when half your diaphragm does not function properly?

 - Reduced breathing capabilities and spasms because the injured phrenic nerve is sending confusing or improper signals, or not getting any message through to the diaphragm to relax or contract.

 How cervical foraminal stenosis can impact the diaphragm.